 Hiking with kids (or backpacking with kids) is fun, even if you’ve never been on a family hike or your kids hate things like family camping or outdoor activities!
 Our tips for hiking with kids will even cover how do you make hiking fun for kids (and yourself) so it becomes a regular family activity and tips for beginner backpacking trips and gear list.

-Hiking with kids is one of the best (and most fun!) ways to get the kids out and learning about nature.
-(Sorry, you’re going to have to stop pinning to your “FAVORITE FARMHOUSE LOOKS!” board and actually get outside. #TruthBomb)
+Hiking with kids is one of the best (and most fun!) ways to get the kids out and learning about nature, not to mention its great family exericise.

 Child.org says, “the average American child is said to spend 4 to 7 minutes a day in unstructured play outdoors, and over 7 hours a day in front of a screen.”